hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 4. Use function to increase the reusability.
 5. Modules you need: [math](https://docs.python.org/3/library/math.html), you may need to use trigonometric functions.

+#### Extended exercise of geo distance

+There is a package called `geopy`.
+It can automatically search the geo-locations in terms of longitude and latitude based on the location names.
+Further more, it can directly compute the distance between two geolocations, without requiring to write the formula all by one's own.

 ### Divide HW1 groups randomly: (case contribution)

-1. You can get the students' Ids and cases from the file `chapter3-exercise.csv` in the `assets` folder.
+1. You can get the students' IDs and cases from the file [assets/chapter3-exercise.csv](assets/chapter3-exercise.csv).
 2. Generate the grouping randomly, each team has 5 students and need be randomly distributed one case from 10 over all.
 3. The Output need to seem like this: